Keeping Frozen Breastmilk Safe During Power Outages

 - Contact a local hospital or emergency center ahead of time.

-Some may have emergency storage facilities that can accommodate milk you have stored up.
+Some may have emergency storage facilities that can accommodate frozen breast milk you have stored up.
 It’s never too early to inquire in your area to see if this option is available.

 - Keep your fridge door closed.